8go/matrix-commander/README.md

                         Details:: This option takes zero or one argument.
 If no argument is given, 'list' is assumed which will list all room invitation events as they are received.
-                        'join' will join the room(s) each time a room invitation is received. 'list+join' will do both, list the invitations as well as automatically join the rooms to which an invitation was received.
-This option only has effect if listening once or forever!
-So use ' --listen once' or '--listen forever' together with this option.
-Don't confuse this option with --room- invite.
+                        Listing will print the room id and other information to standard output. 'join' will join the room(s) each time a room invitation is received. 'list+join' will do both, list the invitations as well as automatically join the rooms to which an invitation was received. ' --room-invites' can be combined with '--listen'.
+If and only if '--listen forever' is used, will the program listen continuously for room invites.
+In all other cases, the program only looks for room invitation events once; and it does so before any possible listening to messages.
+Warning: events are usually delivered once.
+So, if you listen for and list invites you will get them and list them the first time you run '--room-invites list'.
+On the second run of ' --room-invites list' the events will not be replayed and not be listed.
+Hence, if you list the invites, you might want to store the output (room id) so that you can join the room later with '--room-join' for example.
+Don't confuse this option with --room-invite.
   -v [PRINT|CHECK], -V [PRINT|CHECK], --version [PRINT|CHECK]
                         Print version information or check for updates.
                         Details:: This option takes zero or one argument.
 If